 Today, Cortina d’Ampezzo is probably the most well-known of the Dolomites’ ski resorts – and for good reason.
 Honestly, the setting is like something out of a movie.
 And that’s all thanks to the UNESCO-listed Cinque Torri: five towering peaks that provide awe-inspiring scenery alongside some hella-fun top-to-bottom runs across multiple ski areas.

 To expand your horizons (and mileage), buy the Dolomiti Superski lift ticket to access and conquer the 11 other Dolomite ski resorts.
 It gives you access to over 750 miles of rideable terrain!
 And if you’re cruising with beginners or intermediates, they’ll definitely appreciate Cortina d’Ampezzo.
 That’s because it offers plenty of suitable trails (over half of its rideable terrain is marked as intermediate).
-Riding with advanced riders, though?
+Skiing with advanced riders, though?
 There’s also enough here to keep them occupied.
 Take them down Olympia delle Tofane, which hosted the 2019 Women’s Alpine Skiing World Cup.
 Alternatively, show them the off-piste.
 Our top pick is definitely Sci 18, one of the most iconic backcountry routes in the area, or the Bus de Tofana, commonly labeled as one of the best off-piste spots in the whole of the Dolomites.
 Now, that’s a statement.

 And you don’t even have to unclip to reach Corso Italia, the flashy, cobble-stoned center of Cortina.
-This resort is designed to take you from your hotel door to the upper snowfields with minimal walking.
+This ski resort is designed to take you from your hotel door to the upper snowfields with minimal walking.
 But, if you want to stretch your legs away from the slopes, there’s plenty to do: check out gourmet restaurants, cafes, and chic hotels; shop at the boutiques (think classic Italian high fashion); or chill out at a spa.

 Top tip: Make sure you’re in town to witness history at the 2026 Winter Olympics.
 The Tofane area will hold the Alpine skiing events while luge, curling, skeleton, bobsleigh, and biathlon events will take place throughout Cortina.
 If you want a taste of the Olympics beforehand, aim for the floodlit Olympic bobsled run for night sledding and the Olympic-sized rink for ice skating.
 Yep, Cortina doesn’t do things small – everything is Olympic-sized!